Bruce Harrell leads in Seattle mayoral primary contest, followed by M. Lorena González

 The city’s economic recovery was a hot topic, with González accusing the Downtown Seattle Association of advancing the interests of large corporations rather than small businesses in outlying neighborhoods.

-Questions about policing also stirred debate, as the contenders responded to last year’s racial justice protests and an uptick in gun violence.
+Questions about policing also stirred debate, as the contenders responded to last year’s racial justice demonstrations and an uptick in gun violence.

 Harrell and most other candidates rejected calls for defunding the police and pledged to hire more officers.
 González toned down her 2020 support for defunding while continuing to advocate the reallocation of some dollars to non-police strategies.
 Houston labeled himself the defunding candidate.